jand19081/cse121b/finalProject/README.md

     * Open files: Use FileSystem API with user permission prompts.
     * Save & download files: Create downloadable Blob files with current content.
 * **Optional:** Syntax highlighting for various languages (later integration).
+* **Optional:** Script to parse text file into a JSON structured summary of the contained code.

 **Fulfillment of Project Requirements:**